-This little story assumes that Edward II didn't die in September of 1327 but instead was smuggled out of England to live out his life in Europe.
-Anna Belfrage isn't the only person expressing doubts as to Edward II’s death &ndash.
-Historian Ian Mortimer is of the same opinion.
+This little story assumes that Edward II did not die in September of 1327 but instead was smuggled out of England to live out his life in Europe.
+Anna Belfrage is not the only person expressing doubts as to Edward II’s death – historian Ian Mortimer is of the same opinion.

 Diamonds in the Mud

 “Bruges?
 Why Bruges?”